vlraik/heavywater-assessment/README.md

 # How to run it
 ## To run on localhost, please start with the following command: python application.py.
 Please make sure that the environment has python 3.5+ and Flask 1.0.2.
 You can access the webservice locally at localhost:5000.
 Put the encrypted document/sentence into the input and submit to get the prediction and confidencevalue.

 ## The webservice is hosted on  AWS elasticbeanstalk and the CI/CD task can be GitHub or GitLab.
 The reason for choosing AWS elasticbeanstalk is because if provides a lot of benefits in load balancing and scaling the webservice while with the help of other common tools code deployment become 2 clicks away after a proper setup.
-It can be found at: http://heavywater.j4wammphbu.us-east-2.elasticbeanstalk.com/
+It can be found at: http://heavywater.j4wammphbu.us-east-2.elasticbeanstalk.com/ (Please note that the result will take about 30-45 seconds on ec2 because of memory constraints of t2.micro, but should happen instantaneously on the localhost)

 # Training